byui-cse/cse212-csharp/docs/lesson12/prove.md

 ---
 layout: default
-title: "W12 Prove: Final Project - Status Report 2"
+title: "W12 Prove: Final Project - Part 2"
 ---

-# W12 Prove: Final Project - Status Report 2
+# W12 Prove: Final Project - Part 2
 ## Instructions
 For this prove assignment, submit progress on **Week 12** of the Playlist Final Project.

 This week focuses on a **linked-list-based playlist implementation** in `Playlist2`, extending your functional unit tests to cover both versions, and adding the first round of performance comparisons.
+Although not required, it is highly recommended to use the built in `LinkedList<>` class.

 Use this page for the specific Week 12 checkpoint expectations.
 For the full project description and timeline, see the [Final Project Overview](../lesson11/overview).
 Before you begin, read the [Playlist Final Project FAQ](../lesson11/prove-faq).
 It defines the official rules for matching songs, exceptions, playback behavior, duplicates, and starter-template questions.